 Why You Should Take Turmeric With Black Pepper

 One of the major problems with ingesting curcumin by itself is its poor bioavailability.
 This appears to be primarily due to its poor absorption rates, rapid metabolism, and rapid elimination from the body.

 Several agents have been tested to improve curcumin’s bioavailability.
 Piperine, a known bioavailability enhancer, is the major active component of black pepper.

 It is associated with an increase of 2000% in the bioavailability of curcumin.
-Therefore, the issue of poor bioavailability appears to be resolved by adding such agents that enhance the bioavailability of curcumin.5
+Therefore, the issue of poor bioavailability appears to be resolved by adding such agents that enhance the bioavailability of curcumin and its benefits.5

 Why You Should Take Turmeric With Milk

 Ayurvedic texts always mention that herbal medicine should always be given with an anupana or vehicle.
 These ‘vehicles’ help in the easy administration and absorption of certain Ayurvedic medicines.